-Like power generation, the business of supplying electricity is not considered a public utility operation under EPIRA.
+Like power generation, the retail electricity supply business is not considered a public utility operation under EPIRA.
 However, it is considered a business affected with public interest.
-As such, the EPIRA requires all suppliers of electricity to end-users in the contestable market, other than distribution utilities within their franchise areas, to obtain a license from the ERC.
-With the implementation of RCOA in 2013, AboitizPower's RES Subsidiaries and Generation Companies with RES business segments, Adventpower, Adventenergy, APRI, SN Aboitiz Power - Magat RES, SN Aboitiz Power - RES, Prism Energy, and TLI, have all obtained separate licenses to act as RES.
+As such, the EPIRA requires all suppliers of electricity to end-users in the contestable market, other than distribution utilities within their franchise areas, to obtain a license from ERC.
+With the implementation of RCOA in 2013, AboitizPower's RES Subsidiaries and Generation Companies with RES business segments, Adventpower, Adventenergy, APRI, SN Aboitiz Power - Magat, SN Aboitiz Power - RES, Prism Energy, and TLI, have all obtained separate licenses to act as RES.